 Chris's expert tip: Snorkeling tours to Chileno Bay are also available, and include lunch and an open bar.

-Recommended for Attractions near Cruise Port because: Cabo Adventures is one of the best activities companies in Los Cabos, and is located very close to the cruise ship terminal.
+Recommended for Attractions near Cruise Port because: Cabo Adventures is the top option for beginning divers in Los Cabos.

 Playa El Médano is ground zero for the Spring Break madness in March, and remains busy throughout the year.
 In many ways, it's the center of social life in Cabo San Lucas.
 The beach is huge, about two miles long, and filled with restaurants, bars, souvenirs vendors, and water-based activities rentals.
-You can rent wave runners, kayaks, go parasailing, have a water taxi take you out to Land's End or Lover's Beach, or drop you off back at the marina.
-The water is extremely calm here, and although you won't find any lifeguards in Cabo San Lucas, areas are roped off for swimming.
+Visitors can rent jet skis, kayaks or stand up paddle boards; go flyboarding or parasailing; have a water taxi take them out to Land's End or Lover's Beach, or drop them off back at the marina.
+Or simply relax and soak up the sunshine and muy tranquilo vibes.
+The water is extremely calm here, and although there aren't any lifeguards in Cabo San Lucas, areas have been roped off for swimming.